Ishika-Vashishtha/n8n-ai-feedback-automation/README.md

 ## Overview

-An AI-powered workflow built using **n8n** that automatically analyzes customer feedback using Groq LLM, categorizes it into Complaints, Compliments, or Feature Requests, stores the results in Google Sheets, and sends notifications via Slack and Gmail.
+An AI-powered workflow built using **n8n** that automatically analyzes customer feedback using **Groq LLM**, categorizes it into **Complaints**, **Compliments**, or **Feature Requests**, stores the results in **Google Sheets**, and automatically sends notifications via **Slack** and **Gmail**.

+---

 ## Features

 - 🤖 AI-powered feedback classification using Groq LLM
-- 📝 n8n Form for collecting feedback
+- 📝 Collects customer feedback using n8n Forms
+- 🔀 Automatically categorizes feedback into Complaints, Compliments, and Feature Requests
 - 📊 Stores responses in Google Sheets
-- 📧 Sends Gmail notifications
+- 📧 Sends email notifications using Gmail
-- 💬 Sends Slack notifications
+- 💬 Sends Slack notifications for real-time updates
-- 🔀 Automatically routes feedback using Switch nodes
+- ⚡ Fully automated workflow built with n8n

+---

 ## Tech Stack